BattlerHaru/flutter-login-form-validation/README.md

 this project required Firebase. you can change this in:

+DATABASE

 - lib/src/providers/productos_provider.dart
   - \_url

+API KEY for auth (token)
+do you need api key of conf your project

+- lib/src/providers/usuario_provider.dart
+  - \_firebaseToken

 ## API CLOUDINARY

 this project required upload images on Cloudinary. you can change this in:

+USER & USER-UPLOAD-PRESET

 - lib/src/providers/productos_provider.dart
   - subirImagen()